richardkiss/pycoin/README.md

 very easy way to create signed transactions.

 The command-line utility ```tx``` is a Swiss Army knife of transaction utilities.
 See also COMMAND-LINE-TOOLS.md.
+More specific examples, though possibly out of date (July 8, 2013), can be found at blog.richardkiss.com/?p=313.

 Services